 - it enhances the college’s mission,

-- it ensure compliance with applicable laws and regulations, and
+- it ensures compliance with applicable laws and regulations, and

-- it promote operational efficiency and reduces bureaucracy
+- it promotes operational efficiency and reduces bureaucracy

 Departmental Policy.
 This type of policy provides direction for employees or students within an office, department, school, or organization or visitors or others within a small subset of the college.